ohadfarkash/endato-address-match-routine/README.md

 NodeJS is required to run this applications.
 It can be downloaded [here](https://nodejs.org/en/download).

 **Downloading the applicaiton**
-Start by downloading the application
+Start by downloading the application, which can be done by either downloading the [zip file](https://github.com/ohadfarkash/phone-finder/archive/refs/heads/master.zip) or cloning the repository.

+Once the application files are loaded to a directory, the user must double click on the `setup.bat` file to complete the installation process.

 ## Usage
 **Making sure your workfile is correct**